 What is BLM?
 TOMODACHI Critical Conversations Series Offers an Opportunity to Learn from the BLM Tokyo Co-Founder for 50 Participants

-On July 25, 2020, the first of the three-part TOMODACHI Critical Conversations Series titled “Part 1: What is BLM?” was held, with a goal of facilitating peer-to-peer learning opportunities for the youth of Japan and the United States on the widespread international impact of the #BlackLivesMatter movement and subsequent protests of support in Japan.
+On July 25, 2020, the first of the three-part TOMODACHI Critical Conversations Series titled “Part 1: What is BLM?” was held, with a goal of facilitating peer-to-peer learning opportunities for youth in Japan and the United States on the widespread international impact of the #BlackLivesMatter movement and subsequent protests of support in Japan.
 The event took place online and was attended by 50 participants from both the United States and Japan to share their experiences in a safe space, continue learning from one another, and educate themselves on these important issues.
 The majority of the Japanese participants had studied abroad or spent at least two weeks in the States.
 They were split into eight discussion groups, led in English and Japanese by facilitators from the USJC U40 community committed to the ideals of diversity, inclusion, and awareness through education and dialogue.

 The event began with welcome remarks by Suzanne Basalla, President and CEO of the U.S.-Japan Council, who introduced her former colleague from the U.S. Embassy in Tokyo Consul General Karen Kelley.